Focus on Nutrients Part: 2 Manganese (Mn)

 1.5 – 1.6 pounds

-Table 2: Manganese content of selected foods from most to least, mg per 1000 kcals; the amount of that food needed for 1 mg of Mn; and the amount of calories added with that 1 mg of Mn.
+Table 2: Manganese content of selected foods from most to least, mg per 1000 kcals; the amount of that food needed for 1 mg of Mn; and the number of calories added with that 1 mg of Mn.
 Note that the manganese content, like the iodine content, of kelp varies.
-Check with the manufacturer / supplier to get specific data.
+Check with the manufacturer/supplier to get specific data.
 Otherwise, use USDA data for kelp.

 Steve Brown is a dog food formulator, researcher, and author on canine nutrition.
 In the 1990s he developed one of the leading low-calorie training treats, Charlee Bear® Dog Treats, as well as the first AAFCO-compliant raw dog food.
 Since 2003 he has focused on research and education.
 He is the author of two books on canine nutrition (See Spot Live Longer, now in its 8th printing, and Unlocking the Canine Ancestral Diet (Dogwise Publishing, 2010); and a 40-page booklet, See Spot Live Longer the ABC Way.